Blake Snell (and Matt Chapman) remain on Giants’ radar, per Susan Slusser report

 The biggest surprise of the article was a mention of Madison Bumgarner having interest in rejoining the team.
 Until we see video of him at Driveline or its equivalent or reading pieces by Andrew Baggarly or Eno Sarris about Bumgarner working “in the lab,” consider him cooked.
 He is half a decade removed from being a league average pitcher and a decade removed from rescuing the Giants in the World Series.
 I’m confident that most of the fanbase has moved on from the idea that he could help the Giants (or any team), but just in case... abandon all hope.

 Snell and/or Chapman, though?
 They absolutely would help.
-Either of them comfortably raises the team’s floor and both of them makes them a serious Wild Card contender.
-Still, if the Giants wind up signing either of them it will disprove my theory that once we hear the Giants are in on a player that they are actually out.
+Either of them comfortably raises the team’s floor and both of them makes the Giants a serious Wild Card contender.
+Still, if they wind up signing either of them it will disprove my theory that once we hear the Giants are in on a player that they are actually out.
 I’m not sure how I’d feel about that.

 Loading comments...